AMENguetiff/RasaChatBot/README.md

 The bot currently has some skills.
 You can ask it to:

-1.Transfer money to another person
+1. Transfer money to another person

 2. Check your earning or spending history